Panda-d3v/cute-cat/README.md

 # cute-cat
-A cute cat helping you in neovim, and you can summon one that walks around your screen
+A cute cat helping you in Neovim, and you can summon one that walks around your screen